About the Friends

 • Cut down on what we print.
 Use secure electronic copies whenever possible.

 • For Board Meetings, use screens to display agendas and other data including financial reports.
-Consider alternating between Zoom meetings and in-person meetings to reduce gas emissions.
+Consider alternating between web meetings and in-person meetings to reduce gas emissions.

-• For Peek-a-Blue hikes, use a check-in system that uses as few sheets of paper as possible.
+• For hikes, use a check-in system that uses as few sheets of paper as possible.

-• Brainstorm ways to reduce snack waste for Peek-a-Blue hikes.
+• Brainstorm ways to reduce snack waste for hikes.

-• Use electronic volunteer waivers for Peek-a-Blue Hikes and Trail Maintenance.
+• Use electronic volunteer waivers for hikes and trail maintenance.

 • Revisit benefits of paper newsletter currently mailed four times a year.

-Friends of the Blue Hills has already begun the work of battling climate change, but for it to succeed, we will need to be strict with our practices, adhere to our commitments, and pursue our goals with urgency.
+FBH has already begun the work of battling climate change, but to succeed we need to be strict with our practices, adhere to our commitments, and pursue our goals with urgency.